clatworthylab/bowerbird/README.md

 Picture credits:
 A satin bowerbird’s bower, decorated with blue objects. © Stefan Marks / [Flickr](https://www.flickr.com/photos/stefan_marks/32487196918/)

-I think this is vaguely similar to my attempts to visualise pathway analyses and their associated with celltype identities/states...
+I'm not sure if this mating ritual is in anyway similar to my attempts to visualise pathway analyses and their association with celltype identities/states... who cares.
+It's just a name.

 ## Installation
 ```R